Scholarships

 How to Apply

-Please read the site joining instructions from AAS - Apply for a Sports, Performing Arts, Indigenous of Chorister Scholarship HERE
+- Apply for a Sports, Performing Arts or Indigenous Scholarship

 By offering these scholarships, we aim to provide deserving students with the means to pursue their passions, develop their talents, and make a positive impact in their chosen fields.
 We encourage all eligible students to take advantage of this opportunity and join our vibrant community of scholars.